Xonshiz/comic-dl/ReadMe.md

 If you're on Fedora, CentOS/RHEL, openSUSE, Arch Linux, then you simply need to follow [`THIS TUTORIAL`](https://packaging.python.org/install_requirements_linux/) to install `pip`.

 If this still doesn't work, then you'll manually need to install pip.
-Doing so is an easy one time job and you can follow   [`THIS TUTORIAL`](https://pip.pypa.io/en/stable/installing/) to do so.
+Doing so is an easy one time job, and you can follow   [`THIS TUTORIAL`](https://pip.pypa.io/en/stable/installing/) to do so.

 ### Windows :
-If you're on windows, then it is recommended to download the [`windows binary`](https://github.com/Xonshiz/comic-dl#windows-binary) for this script.
+If you're on Windows, then it is recommended to download the [`windows binary`](https://github.com/Xonshiz/comic-dl#windows-binary) for this script.
 If you use the windows binary, you don't need to install anything, except Node.js.
 But, if for some weird reason you want to use Python script instead, then follow these steps :

 * Install Python > 2.7.6.
 Download the desired installer from [here](https://www.python.org/downloads/).
 * [Add it in the system path](http://superuser.com/questions/143119/how-to-add-python-to-the-windows-path) (if not already added).
 * If you're using python >2.7.9, you don't need to install `PIP`.
 However, if you don't have pip installed and added in windows path, then do so by following [this little tutorial](http://stackoverflow.com/a/12476379).
 * Download [this `text`](https://github.com/Xonshiz/comic-dl/blob/master/requirements.txt) file and put it in some directory/folder.
-* Open Command Prompt and browse to the directory where you downloaded your requiremenets.txt file and run this command :
+* Open Command Prompt and browse to the directory where you downloaded your requirements.txt file and run this command :
 ```
 pip install -r requirements.txt
 ```